timefliez1210/defi-poc-framework/README.md

 ## Impact

 By potentially having access to stLink for a short duration of time, without buying it, the price of stLink compared to Link can be artifiaclly manipulatable downwards.
-This can directly harm regular stLink users using the liquid staking token on third party services (lending plattforms, exchanges etc.), since those those third party services rely on the stLink and Link peg to calculate the fair stLink price.
+This can directly harm regular stLink users using the liquid staking token on third party services (lending plattforms, exchanges etc.), since those third party services rely on the stLink and Link peg to calculate the fair stLink price.

 ## Limitations